Buying your first home.

 They will also explore the ‘Person’, that is, you.
 Information on your age, address, job stability, asset accumulation, current debt position all helps to paint a picture of whether you are a person of a character that’s likely to pay back their loan.
 This will include accessing your credit history to see your track record of repaying loans.

 In assessing your ability to repay the lender will consider all the household income, and what other commitments need to be met such as other loan repayments.
-They’ll also will review past bank account and credit card usage to observe the spending habits of the applicant, and in my experience, banks are now paying greater attention to regular household expenses when assessing applications too.
+They’ll also will review past bank account and credit card usage to observe the spending habits of the applicant, and in my experience banks are now paying greater attention to regular household expenses when assessing applications.
+Many financiers will also look at how interest rate increases might impact your ability to repay.

 Banks are required to advertise a ‘comparison rate’ that includes fees and charges as well as interest to help makes comparisons with other lenders.
 It’s also worthwhile to consider the ancillary products that might come with the loan as well, such as credit cards, transaction accounts and insurance products.
 Some lenders may package these additional products up for you, offering them to you at a reduced cost.